Cross-platform C SDK logo

 setst_first ()

-Get the first set element and initialize the internal iterator.
+Gets the first element of the set and initializes the internal iterator.

 type*